Here are what the windows in my previous bedroom looked like: Pretty plain and boring window treatment.

-4. Hook the ribbon onto each nail.
+4. Hook the ribbon onto each nail to hang.
 Make sure sides fall to the side of the window at equal length.
 Adjust if necessary.
 Gently pull down center and arrange folds with hands until you get evenly placed folds across the window.

 The colors I use in my bedroom.